gaverhae/blog/blog/content/md/posts/2021-10-24-aws-email-forwarding-tf.md

 }
 ```

-AWS Lambda wants a zip file, but storing zip files in git is bad.
-This allows
+AWS Lambda wants a zip file, but [storing zip files in git is bad][git].
+This
-us to check in the Python file itself (as `forward_email.py` in the same folder
+allows us to check in the Python file itself (as `forward_email.py` in the same
-as our Terraform file).
-The `work` folder here is assumed to be ignored by git
+folder as our Terraform file).
+The `work` folder here is assumed to be ignored
-(through `.gitignore`).
+by git (through `.gitignore`).

 Then, we create the function proper: